Everyone knows how I feel about breakfast! I could eat it 3 times a day…

 Yield: 3-4 servings

-1. Place oats in a large bowl, cover with 1 cup warm water, and mix in 2 Tablespoons of your acidic medium.
+- Place oats in a large bowl and cover with 1 cup water, and add in your acidic medium.

-2. Cover and leave on the counter (not in the fridge) for at least 7 (but no more than 24) hours.
+- Cover and leave on the counter (not the fridge) for at least 7 hours, but no longer than 24 hours.

-4. Combine soaked oats with 1-1.5 cups of fresh, filtered water on the stovetop.
-Allow to simmer for several minutes, stirring occasionally.
+- Combine soaked oats with 1 cup fresh, filtered water on the stove top.
+Allow to simmer for 10-12 minutes, stirring occasionally.